 Note: Although only one person is required to apply in person, both parties to the marriage must complete an affidavit and have their signatures witnessed on it by a Commissioner of Oaths, a Justice of the Peace, or a Notary Public.
 If the application is being completed outside of Newfoundland and Labrador, signatures must be witnessed by a Notary Public.
 As well, if application is being made by only one party, that party must bring the ID for both parties.

-In St. John's, applications for a marriage license may be made at Vital Statistics, Service NL, 5 Mews Place.
+In Mount Pearl, applications for a marriage license may be made at Vital Statistics, Service NL, 149 Smallwood Drive.

 Before you apply, you should be aware of the following:

 Proof of marital status may be required.
 If divorced, you must present your original Decree Absolute or Certificate of Divorce.
 If your documents are in a foreign language, you will be requested to provide the original plus a notarized translation.
 If you were divorced outside Canada, you will be required to provide a letter from a practicing Newfoundland Lawyer stating that you are eligible to marry in Newfoundland and Labrador.

 Religious ceremonies may be performed by the registered religious representative of your choice.

 Civil ceremonies may be performed by marriage commissioners located throughout the Province.

 Adobe® Acrobat® Reader software can be used for viewing PDF documents.
 Download Acrobat® Reader for free.